 CADAS offers all levels of care for both adults and adolescents:

 CADAS has several addresses depending on the specific program, but all are in the city of Chattanooga.

 2. Parkridge Valley

 Another recommended resource for those in Chattanooga with Tenncare is Parkridge Valley.
-This is a psychiatric health system, so it has more of a hospital feel.
+The overall Parkridge Health System is focused on psychiatric health, so it has more of a hospital feel.